Talking with Dub Price - Bonneville Backyard Ultra Race Report

 I was so lucky to have such a good crew all day.
 (You guys) the NOM team took such good care of me throughout the morning, making sure I had enough NOM to last me the rest of the day.
 Letting me sit at their tent and helping me refill between laps was awesome.
 Then I had family and friends coming through the rest of the day that kept me going.
 I couldn't have done it without them coming and helping and motivating me to keep going.
 They all sacrificed time from their days to be there for me and I couldn't be more grateful.

-runner takes a break in a chair at night - Speaking of support, hydration and nutrition are super important to keep you moving during these long events.
+- Speaking of support, hydration and nutrition are super important to keep you moving during these long events.
 What were you eating and drinking during the race?

 Staying hydrated and getting calories were a big concern of mine.
 I would take a hand held water bottle with NOM every lap.
 I was alternating between caffeine and non-caffeinated for the laps.
 Mixing in a couple pre run NOMs as well.
 As far as food goes, I was eating whatever felt good at the time.
 I had some chicken nuggets, different honey stinger gels and gummies, pretzels, pb and j sandwiches, candy, cup o noodles.
 At different points in the race, different things sounded good but the NOM was reliable through all the laps and went down easy.